gags88/ngAdminLaravel/readme.md

 ### Changes:

-* Dynamic Title
+* Dynamic Title.
-* Angular Material Design
+* Angular Material Design.
+* html5Mode in Angular to have clean URLs i.e. without #/ .
+* Separate JS Files combined with gulp to make development easy.
+* Restriced Pages are not accessible with help of http interceptor
 * More stuff is under progress....